mgldt/python/README.md

 # python
-Collection of various projects in Python
+Collection of various mini projects in Python